kwesthaus/blog/posts/pixel-4a-rooted-updates/index.md

 ### Detailed Steps
 0. (optional) if using [MagiskHide Props Config](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf) to change the device fingerprint (usually done to force BASIC key attestation and thus pass the ctsProfile check of SafetyNet), follow these steps to temporarily reset props and prevent Android from potentially downloading an incorrect OTA update:

-    1. open terminal, run `su -c props`
+    1. open terminal on the phone, run `su -c props`
     2. select the `r` (reset) option
     3. reboot when prompted